jh-mipc/radifox/README.md

 ## Provenance
 The auto-provenance system is a system for tracking the provenance of processing results.
 It allows developers to easily include RADIFOX management features into their processing scripts in a consistent way.
-Currently, this is limited to automatic provenance generation, but will likely include automatic logging and QA image generation.
+This includes automatic generation of provenance records, automatic logging during execution and automatic generation of QA images from outputs.

 The auto-provenance system is based on the `ProcessingModule` class.
 This is an abstract class that defines the basic structure of a processing module.
 Developers should inherit from this class and implement the `cli` and `run` methods, as well as define the `name` and `version` class attributes.
 See [ProcessingModule](#processingmodule) for more details.

+### Provenance Records
 Provenance from this system is stored in two different ways.
 The first is at the session level in the `<subject-id>_<session-id>_Provenance.txt` file.
 This is an append-only text file that contains the provenance records of all processing steps for the session.